duncanawerbuck/kevin-powell-final-challenge/README.md

 - mobile-first layout:
   - centre-aligned logo and top links
   - sign in/sign up links
+  - fully style (except font family) top nav (links and logo only)
 - remove text decoration on links
+- sign up should be styled as cta

 ## In Progress

-- mobile-first layout:

 ## To Do

 - mobile-first layout:
-  - sign up should be styled as cta
   - main hero content (h1, p, CTA link)
   - preamble (must be single col on small viewports)
   - aside (collapse below main and become full width)